Tropical Storm Claudette (1979): Texas

 Claudette produced torrential rains in both Texas and Louisiana when it made landfall.
 The highest one-day total was reported near Alvin, Texas where 42 in of rain fell.
-This remained as the highest twenty-four-hour rainfall record for any location in the United States until the 2018 Kauai floods, when 49.69 in of rain fell in 24 hours in Waipā Garden, Kauai, Hawaii.
+To this day, this is the largest one-day rainfall total ever recorded in North America, and this remained as the highest twenty-four-hour rainfall record for any location in the United States until the 2018 Kauai, Hawaii floods, when 49.69 in of rain fell in 24 hours in Waipā Garden, Kauai, Hawaii.
 Two other towns also reported rainfall totals exceeding 30 in.
-There was only one death from drowning and Louisiana received only minor damage from up to 15 in of rainfall.
-Texas was hard hit by Claudette, with flooding reported in southeast Texas from up to 45 in of rainfall.
+Texas was hard hit by Claudette, with flooding reported in southeast Texas with storm totals exceeding 45 inches (1,150 mm) of rainfall in some areas.
 Many residents had to be rescued from low-lying areas that were flooded.

+Several waterways rose significantly in Greater Houston, including Armand Bayou, Chocolate Bayou, Mustang Bayou, Clear Creek, Oyster Creek, Pine Island Bayou, the San Bernard River, Sims Bayou, the Brazos River ,and the Trinity River, some more than 1 mi from their banks.
+Most of these waterways did not retreat to their banks until July 30.
+Drainage had partly been prevented by tides at upper Galveston Bay and Sabine Lake ranging from 4 to 5 ft above average.
+Floodwaters were estimated by a representative from the state insurance agencies to have impacted an estimated 100,000 homes, schools, churches, and businesses, many suffering substantial damage.

+Thousands of miles of road, thousands of telephone outlets, and numerous municipal sewage and water systems were damaged.
+A number of automobiles were also damaged throughout the Greater Houston area.
+Approximately 98,000 customers with Southwestern Bell and the General Telephone & Electronics Corporation lost telephone service.
+Many roads closed or were rendered impassable, including Interstate 10 at Greens Bayou, Interstate 45 south of Almeda and Genoa, and State Highway 6 from Alvin to State Highway 288.